The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

 \subsection{Iwasawa modules and a $p$-adic Birch and Swinnerton-Dyer conjecture}

-Compared with the $p$-adic Birch and Swinnerton-Dyer conjecture for elliptic curves \cite{mtt}, we consider the following variant, namely the $p$-adic Birch and Swinnerton-Dyer conjecture for Kato's zeta elements. \begin{conj}[$p$-adic BSD for Kato's zeta elements] \end{conj} This type of $p$-adic BSD conjecture can be found in \cite[Conjecture 4.16]{burns-kurihara-sano}.
-Indeed, it turns out that Conjecture \ref{conj:p-adic-BSD-kato-zeta} implies the usual $p$-adic BSD conjecture \cite[Corollary 6.6]{burns-kurihara-sano}.
+Compared with the $p$-adic BSD conjecture for elliptic curves \cite{mtt}, we consider the following variant, namely the $p$-adic BSD conjecture for Kato's zeta elements. \begin{conj}[$p$-adic BSD for Kato's zeta elements] \end{conj} This type of $p$-adic BSD conjecture can be found in \cite[Conj.
+4.16]{burns-kurihara-sano}.
+Indeed, it turns out that Conjecture \ref{conj:p-adic-BSD-kato-zeta} implies the usual $p$-adic BSD conjecture \cite[Cor.
+6.6]{burns-kurihara-sano}.

 The interesting feature we observed is that Conjecture \ref{conj:p-adic-BSD-kato-zeta} has an application to the Iwasawa module structure of fine Selmer groups.
 In particular, Conjecture \ref{conj:p-adic-BSD-kato-zeta} is slightly more refined than IMC localized at $\mathfrak{P} = X\Lambda$ (\ref{eqn:IMC-localized}) from the viewpoint of Iwasawa modules.
 Fix a pseudo-isomorphism